-- a.
-Youth may not hold 4-H membership in more than one county or state at the same time.
+1. Youth may not hold 4-H membership in more than one county or state at the same time.

 This statement does not limit multiple county memberships in a given year, but it does require that those memberships be consecutive rather than concurrent.
-Youth moving from one county to another, for whatever reason, can belong to 4-H in the second county, but membership from the first county must be transferred.
-This also does not limit someone from belonging to 4-H in a county or state that is not their county or state of residence, neither does it prohibit a 4-Her from participating in educational programs in other states or counties. - b.
-The parent / legal guardian of youth members must agree to the Wyoming 4-H Code of Conduct, General Authorization, Statement of Assumed Risk, Publicity and Communications Release, Transportation Release, and the Authorization of Care.
-This is done through the 4-H online enrollment process. - i.
-Infractions to the Wyoming 4-H Code of Conduct should be reported to the UW 4-H educator as soon as possible.
-If the UW 4-H educator is not available, a report should be made with the adult 4-H volunteer in charge of the event.
-The UW 4-H Educator will follow up and take appropriate action.
-If disciplinary action is taken at a multi-county or state event, the UW 4-H educator in the member's home county will be notified and further disciplinary action may be taken. - ii.
-The UW 4-H educator will handle each situation on an individual basis, and the following actions may result: - 1.
-A discussion followed by a written warning of the member's inappropriate action. - 2.
+Youth moving from one county to another, for whatever reason, can belong to 4-H in the second county, but it requires transferring their membership from the first county.
+This also does not limit someone from belonging to 4-H in a county or state that is different from their county or state of residence, neither does it prohibit a 4-Her from participating in educational programs in other states or counties.

+- 2. The parent / legal guardian of youth members must agree to the Wyoming 4-H Code of Conduct, General Authorization, Statement of Assumed Risk, Publicity and Communications Release, Transportation Release, and the Authorization of Care.
+This is done through the 4-H online enrollment process. - a.
+Infractions to the Wyoming 4-H Code of Conduct should be reported to the UW 4-H Educator as soon as possible.
+If the UW 4-H Educator is not available a report should be made with the Adult 4-H Volunteer in charge of the event.
+The UW 4-H Educator will follow-up and take appropriate action.
+If disciplinary action is taken at a multi-county or state event the UW 4-H Educator in the member's home county will be notified and further disciplinary action may be taken. - b.
+The UW 4-H Educator will handle each situation on an individual basis and the following action may result: - i.
+A verbal discussion followed by a written warning of the member's inappropriate action. - ii.
 Sending the member home from the event.
-If a member is sent home, fees will not be refunded and any resulting transportation charges will be at the member's expense. - 3.
-Barring member from future 4-H events. - 4.
-Assessing the member cost of damages and repairs of property. - 5.
-Releasing the member to the nearest law enforcement agency or the proper authorities. - 6.
-Terminating participation in 4-H. - 7.
-The status of a member in "good standing" or "not in good standing" is determined by the UW 4-H educator and is based on the behavior of the youth.
+If a member is sent home, fees will not be refunded and any resulting transportation charges will be at the member's expense. - iii.
+Barring member from future 4-H events. - iv.
+Assessing the member cost of damages and repairs of property. - v.
+Releasing the member to the nearest law enforcement agency or the proper authorities. - vi.
+Termination of participation in 4-H. - c.
+The status of a member being in "good standing" or "not in good standing" is determined by the UW 4-H Educator and is based on the behavior of the youth.

-3. Participation Options
+C. Participation Options

-- a.
-Youth may participate in the Wyoming 4-H Youth Development Program through: - i.
-Membership in a 4-H club - ii.
-Participation in a special interest/activity/group/program sponsored by UW Extension - iii.
-Additional participation options offered at county discretion: - 1.
-Affiliation with an organized 4-H project - 2.
-School enrichment - b.
-Under certain circumstances, independent and family memberships may be warranted.
+- 1. Youth may participate in the Wyoming 4-H Youth Development program through: - a.
+Membership in a 4-H club - b.
+Participation in a special interest/activity/group/program sponsored by UW Extension - c.
+Additional participation options may be offered at county discretion: - i.
+Affiliation with an organized 4-H project - ii.
+School enrichment - 2.
+In extenuating circumstances, independent and family memberships may be warranted.
 Independent and family memberships are not ordinarily allowed when an opportunity exists for organizing or joining a multi-family, community-based 4-H club.
-If the UW 4-H educator chooses to grant a family or independent membership status, there must be a clear statement of expectations, including an educational plan and participation in community service.
+If a county chooses to grant a family or independent membership status, there should be a clear statement of expectations, including an educational plan and participation in community service.
 Individual and family memberships are not eligible for recognition as a tax exempt entity.